Oesophageal Manometry and 24 hour pH Studies

 A 24-hour pH study is often done in conjunction with the oesophageal manometry to monitor the levels and changes in acid content in the oesophagus over a 24-hour period, while the patient conducts his or her normal daily activities.
 It is used to diagnose gastro-oesophageal reflux disease (GERD – digestive acid passing from the stomach, up into the oesophagus), to determine the effectiveness of medications that are given to prevent acid reflux and to determine if episodes of acidic reflux are causing chest pain.

 A smaller tube than that used for oesophageal manometry is passed through the nose into the oesophagus in the same manner as for manometry.
 This tube is connected to a small recording device that is worn on a belt for the following 24 hours.
-Food diaries are completed by the patient over the 24 hour period following tube placement to record all food and fluid taken.
+Food diaries are completed by the patient over the 24-hour period following tube placement to record all food and fluid taken.
 Diaries should also include information about sleep patterns and symptoms.
+Symptoms are recorded via the recording device to allow them to be related to episodes of reflux.
 The tube is removed the next day.

 The manometry test may be suggested for people who are experiencing the following symptoms;